anonalyx/Hulk/README.md

 -	To ensure everyone has equal contribution we will self-delegate the work evenly considering the developers experience level.
 When someone is stuck we can help each other directly or point to useful resources.

 ### Development method: SCRUM
 We will utilize the SCRUM development method.
-We will have weekly standup meetings discussing what we have completed so far, what we are working on, and what is blocking our current progress.
+We will have weekly standup meetings discussing what we have completed so far, what we are currently working on, and what is blocking our current progress.
 Each meeting will have a SCRUM Master which will rotate each week.
 We will approach development in iterations, first completing a simple working implementation of our project idea and then adding more features each cycle.

 ### Project Tracking Software: Jira - https://www.atlassian.com/software/jira